elsheikh21/car-racing-ppo/docs/PPO.md

     ![loss function in ppo](image/clipping-ppo.png)

+    - it is called surrogate objective function as it contains probability ratio betweem current and next policies
     - We use an expectation operator, as we update over batches of trajectory
     - `min(a, b)`, where
         - `a` is ratio of policy * advantage estimate: default objective for normal policy gradient which pushes policy towards actions that yield a high positive advantage fn over the baseline estimate